ASU-EGR304-2025-F-207/ASU-EGR304-2025-F-207.github.io/docs/05-design-ideation.md

 After reviewing the top-ranked ideas and combining them in different ways, they came up with three product ideas.
 These were used as the basis for part 4.
 Hattie reviewed the groups initially created for step 3 to gain a better understanding when visually capturing the three product ideas in three different vector drawings.
 Finally, in step 5, Gael gathered all the information from the Google Docs where the process and results of all the previous steps were compiled and created a duplicate on our group's GitHub.

-Add your different product concepts stuff here

-## Step Six (video link)
-Embedded a YouTube video that covers the